KatWest/dev260_fall_2025/assignments/final/DESIGN.md

 _Name the data structure._

 **Your Answer:**
+Dictionary<string, Monster>

 **Purpose / Role in App:**
 _What user action or feature does it power?_

 **Your Answer:**
+Acts as a repository for Monster data

 **Why it fits:**
 _Explain access patterns, typical size, performance/Big-O, memory, simplicity._

 **Your Answer:**
+I just needed a bucket to hold data that was dynamically resizeable

 **Alternatives considered:**
 _List alternatives and why you didn't choose them._